 As mentioned above when describing the Alaska Aviation Heritage Museum, small planes are a big part of the culture of Alaska, as there are few roads in the state and things are very far apart.

-This neighborhood, built in the 1980s, takes that fact into account by not just allowing but encouraging its residents to own planes to fly them right out of their driveways!
+This neighborhood, built in the 1980s, considers that fact by not just allowing but encouraging its residents to own planes to fly them right out of their driveways!

 The road is called Cange Street, but it’s also known as the Sky Harbor airport, as well; although it’s a residential neighborhood, the residents actually live at an airport!